taehyounpark/queryosity/README.md

 - C++17 standard compiler (tested with Clang 14 and GCC 11)
 - CMake 3.24 or newer

-## Applied walkthrough
+## Walkthrough

 The following example uses an implementation of the interface for the [CERN ROOT framework](https://root.cern/) to illustrate a conceptual demonstration of physics collision data analysis reconstructing the Higgs boson transverse momentum in a simulated $H\rightarrow WW^{\ast}\rightarrow e\nu\mu\nu$ dataset.
-See [here](https://github.com/taehyounpark/RAnalysis) for the implementation and [CERN Open Data Portal](https://opendata.cern.ch/record/700) for the dataset.
+See [here](https://github.com/taehyounpark/RAnalysis) for the implementation and example code and [here](https://opendata.cern.ch/record/700) for the publicly-available dataset.

 ### 0. Opening the dataset
 Any data structure that can be represented as a (per-row) $\times$ (column-value) layout is supported.
 The initialization of an *analysis* proceeds as: